gcallanan/cal-mimo-building-blocks/qr_decomposition/5_systolic_array_cordic_fixed_point_no_division_rectangualr_matrices/README.md

-# Fixed-Point QR Decomposition using Givens Rotations and the CORDIC algorithm on a Systolic Array using Dataflow
+# Fixed-Point QR Decomposition using Givens Rotations and the CORDIC algorithm on a Systolic Array using Dataflow for non-square sized matrices.

 ## Introduction

 A parametric systolic array implementation of QR decomposition using the Givens Rotations method written in the CAL actor language.
 All numbers are represented in fixed point format and square root .
 The file implementing this application is the [qrd_systolic_cordic_fixedpoint.cal](qrd_systolic_cordic_fixedpoint.cal) file.
 This file has lots of comments and references explaining the theory and implementation.
 Please see that file that file first to understand what is going on here.

-There are two other versions of the program in this folder that can be mostly ignored:
-1. [qrd_systolic_cordic_fixedpoint_sdf.cal](qrd_systolic_cordic_fixedpoint_sdf.cal) - An implementation where each actor only performs a single action.
-This is a very specific version of SDF.
-It requires extra filter actors to accomplish this and as such consumes many more resources.
-Was intended to be used with an experimental version of streamblocks that only supported single action actors.
-2. [qrd_systolic_partial_cordic_fixedpoint_ddf.cal](qrd_systolic_partial_cordic_fixedpoint_ddf.cal) - An implementation similar to the one found in [3_systolic_cordic_fixedpoint](../3_systolic_cordic_fixedpoint) just modified so that it is now a DDF actor network without the filter actors.
-Additionally, the division operation in the boundary actors have been split into seperate actors to try to reduce the critical path length.
+Previous implementations supported square KxK sized A matrices.
+This implementation supports rectangular MxN sized A matrices.

 ## Requirements